Ocellated lizard: Description

 This is a robust lizard with a serrated collar.
 The male has a characteristic broad head.
 It has thick, strong legs, with long, curved claws.
 The dorsal background colour is usually green, but sometimes grey or brownish, especially on the head and tail.
 This is overlaid with black stippling that may form a bold pattern of interconnected rosettes.
-The underside is yellowish or greenish with both the male and female sporting bright blue spots along the flanks, though the male is typically brighter in colour than the female.
-Young are green, grey, or brown, with yellowish or white, often black-edged, spots all over.
+The underside is yellowish or greenish, with both the male and female sporting bright blue spots along the flanks, though the male is typically brighter in colour than the female.
+Young are green, grey, or brown, with yellowish or white spots (often black-edged) all over.

 Geographic range

 Timon lepidus is native to southwestern Europe.
-It is found throughout the Iberian peninsula (Spain, Portugal, Gibraltar), and is patchily distributed in southern France and extreme northwestern Italy.
+It is found throughout the Iberian peninsula (Spain, Portugal,[north African]Gibraltar), and is patchily distributed in southern France and extreme northwestern Italy.
+It is also found in northwest Tunisia within the forests of Ain Soltane and El Feija in Ghardimaou, Jendouba.
 The range for each subspecies is: